 The final chapter has been directing corporate communications for PR firms with an eclectic mix of clients, including Fender Guitar, Hurley, TrueCar, Yokohama Tire, the Pebble Beach Concours, Mercury Insurance, CO-OP Financial Services, Doosan Fuel Cell, the Aptera electric car and Heal the Bay.
-After serving as partner and principal for NSTIG8 Communications, Jeff moved to VMA in May 2016.
-At VMA, where Jeff heads the Innovative Projects team, the rather distinctive client roster ranges from autonomous/self-driving vehicles to the Internet of Things.
+After serving as partner and principal for NSTIG8 Communications, Jeff moved to VMA in May 2016, where he heads the Innovative Projects team that features a rather distinctive client roster ranging from autonomous/self-driving vehicles to the Internet of Things.

 Additional projects range from being communications chief for Muhammad Ali’s 50th birthday party, cycling venue media director for the 2015 Special Olympics World Games and leading a client’s communications team through a successful IPO.
 Writing awards include “best motorsports coverage” (10,000-word feature for Road & Track) and two honors for annual report copy.